emberjs/rfcs/text/0000-router-service.md

 They let you do spooky-action-at-a-distance stuff.
 We could instad choose to implement single-purpose methods like `(get-route-info)` and `{{#with-route-info someValue}}` that would solve the routing case without opening the door to arbitrary user-defined ones.

-## Possible semantic breakage of willTransition

-I proposed fixing willTransition to ensure that it fires during redirects.
-I see that as a clear bugfix, but if there is reason to believe it will break people's apps then we should deprecate `willTransition` and introduce a new event with the correct semantics.